Becoming You With Julie

 Find the complete recipe with measurements in the recipe card below.

-Water pouring into a pan with pineapple skins and a pineapple core.
+Water pouring into a pan with pineapple peels and a pineapple core.

 1. Step 1: Wash the pineapple, then peel and core it.
 Place the skin and core in a large pot along with the fresh ginger, cinnamon stick, and any other spices you like.
 Cover with water and bring to a boil.
 Reduce the heat and simmer gently for 45-60 minutes.